De Akkers metro station: Whale tail sculpture

-Train accident
+Train crash

-Just after midnight on 2 November 2020, an empty metro train, operated by RET, on the Rotterdam Metro crashed through the buffer stop at the end of the sidings beyond the station.
+Just after midnight on 2 November 2020, a train empty of passengers, operated by RET, on the Rotterdam Metro crashed through the buffer stop at the end of the sidings beyond the station.
 The sidings are built on a viaduct projecting out over the canal.
-The lead car of the train partially rested on a 10 m high whale sculpture erected in front of the sidings, preventing the train from falling to the canal below.
-Only the driver was on board when the accident happened and he freed himself without injury.
+The lead car of the train came to a partial rest on a 10 m high whale sculpture erected in front of the sidings, preventing the train from falling over the edge and into the canal below.
+Only the driver was on board when the crash happened and he freed himself without injury.
 He was taken to hospital as a precautionary measure.
-Maarten Struijs, the sculptor who created the artwork, said he was surprised that the sculpture had held together.

-Following the accident, Struijs was interviewed about the sculptures, and reported that he was surprised the statue was able to hold the weight of the train, and stated that "it does look rather poetic."
+Following the crash, the creator of the sculpture, Maarten Struijs, stated he was surprised the statue was able to hold the weight of the train, and stated that "it does look rather poetic."
 He said the statue was never meant to be an extra safety measure for the trains.

 Since the crash, these sculptures have been referred to in some media with the name Saved by a Whale's Tail.